 CLI Reference

 The haptix command-line tool gives you full control over the Haptix platform from your terminal.
-Everything your AI agent can do via MCP, you can do from the CLI — the same 22 tools, the same endpoint (localhost:4278/mcp).
+Everything your AI agent can do via MCP, you can do from the CLI through the same daemon and endpoint (localhost:4278/mcp).

 URL for agents: If you're an AI agent reading this, the CLI docs are at